aptos-labs/aptos-core/ecosystem/typescript/sdk/CONTRIBUTING.md

 To release a new version of the SDK do the following.

-1. Check that the commit you're deploying from (likely just the latest commit of `main`) is green ln CI.
+1. Check that the commit you're deploying from (likely just the latest commit of `main`) is green in CI.
 Go to GitHub and make sure there is a green tick, specifically for the `sdk-release` release CI step.
 This ensures that the all tests, formatters, and linters passed, including server / client compatibility tests (within that commit) and tests to ensure the API, API spec, and client were all generated and match up.
 2. Bump the version in `package.json` according to [semver](https://semver.org/).
 3. Bump the version in `version.ts`.
 4. Add an entry in the CHANGELOG for the version.
 We adhere to [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
 Generally this means changing the "Unreleased" section to a version and then making a new "Unreleased" section.